 Thank you to everyone who donated generously to fund our scholarships this year.
-Our fundraising for our 2018 scholarships is complete, but if you’d like to donate to Sirens itself, please visit our donation page to see the types of support we can most use.
+Our fundraising for our 2019 scholarships is complete, but if you’d like to donate to Sirens itself, please visit donation page to see the types of support we can most use.

-In 2018, because of the generosity of the Sirens community, we are pleased to offer twelve scholarships across four categories: people of color, those submitting exemplary programming proposals, those with financial hardships, and librarians, educators, and publishing professionals.
+In 2019, because of the generosity of the Sirens community, we are pleased to offer thirteen scholarships across four categories: people of color; those submitting exemplary programming proposals; those with financial hardships; and librarians, educators, and publishing professionals.
 Please see our scholarships page for more information and how to apply.

 Each year, we invite the Sirens community to help make attendance possible for a number of individuals.
-As in past years, these scholarships will support people of color, those submitting exemplary programming proposals, and those with financial hardships.
-This year, we are also offering scholarships to librarians, educators, and publishing professionals.
+As in past years, these scholarships will support people of color, those submitting exemplary programming proposals, those with financial hardships, and librarians, educators, and publishing professionals.
 These perspectives are critical to our conversations, and these individuals sometimes find it difficult to attend without additional support.

 We are asking for your help!
 We want to provide twelve Sirens scholarships this year.
-To do so, we need to raise almost $4,400.
+To do so, we need to raise $3,900.
 That amount will provide a Sirens registration and a round-trip Sirens Shuttle ticket to each recipient.

 Scholarships will cover both a Sirens registration and a Sirens Shuttle ticket for each recipient.
 We’re hoping to receive enough funds to cover the following proposed scholarships, designed to serve a multitude of potential attendees.
 But in the event that we don’t, we will fund scholarships in the following order: